CUBRID/cubrid-manual/en/sql/transaction.rst

 .. note:: \

     * Note that versions lower than CUBRID 9.0 do not support cursor holdability.
 The default setting of those versions is to close all cursors at commit.
-    * CUBRID currently does not support ResultSet.HOLD_CURSORS_OVER_COMMIT in XAConnection interface.
-It will be supported later.
+    * CUBRID currently does not support ResultSet.HOLD_CURSORS_OVER_COMMIT in java.sql.XAConnection interface.

 **Cursor-related Operation at Transaction Commit**